South Carolina U.S. House district ruled racial gerrymander

 People are also reading…

-Mace won by just over 1 percentage point in 2020, but after the district was redrawn, won by 14 percentage points in November.
+Mace won by just over 1 percentage point in 2020.
+But after the district was redrawn, she won by 14 percentage points in November.

 After the new congressional maps were approved, civil rights groups swiftly filed a lawsuit charging the state Legislature with choosing “perhaps the worst option of the available maps" for Black voters.